General Guidance

 Learn about the high-level differences between Connect v1 and Square APIs and review the general migration guidance.
-For API-specific migration guidance, see the list of API migration guides in Connect v1 Retirement.
+For API-specific migration guidance, see the migration guides listed in Migrate from Deprecated APIs.

 Square hosts all endpoints from the base URL https://connect.squareup.com